Meet our archive advice and information team

 Jasmine Kee

-Jasmine has 7 years’ experience working with customers across the Museum and Gallery sector.
-Passionate about art and history she previously worked at Tate and as a Curatorial Assistant at Central Saint Martins’ Museum & Study Collection in London – first working in their archives as a volunteer while studying History of Art.
-In 2019, she gained a master’s degree in Curating and Collections from Chelsea College of Arts.
+Jasmine has many years of experience working with customers across the Archive, Museum and Gallery sectors.
+Passionate about art and history she previously worked at Tate and as a Curatorial Assistant at Central Saint Martins’ Museum & Study Collection in London – first working in their archives as a volunteer while studying History of Art at Kingston University.
+In 2019, she gained a Master’s Degree in Curating and Collections from Chelsea College of Arts.
+Jasmine is currently working on a project to catalogue the Sandys Archive, as well as facilitate the promotion and publicity of its contents through a range of outreach initiative to raise awareness of the collection.

 Julia Pincott